Interleukin 15: Transpresentation complexes

 Currently there are two varieties of IL-15 superagonist available.
 One combines IL-15 and IL-15Rα-Fc (R&D Systems) in vitro to generate the complex.
 It is referred to as IL-15 SA.
 A second IL-15 superagonist complex called ALT-803 is offered by Altor BioScience.

 IL-15 SA

 IL-15 SA is currently being evaluated for antiviral and anticancer activities, in addition to enhancing immunotherapy and vaccination.
 One potential shortcoming of IL-15 SA was its enhancement of septic shock in mice.

-ALT-803
+Nogapendekin alfa inbakicept

-ALT-803 is an IL-15 superagonist complex IL-15N72D:IL-15RαSu/Fc that includes an IL-15 mutant (IL-15N72D) and a dimeric IL-15 receptor α sushi domain-IgG1 Fc fusion protein.
+Nogapendekin alfa inbakicept (ALT-803) is an IL-15 superagonist complex IL-15N72D:IL-15RαSu/Fc that includes an IL-15 mutant (IL-15N72D) and a dimeric IL-15 receptor α sushi domain-IgG1 Fc fusion protein.

 ALT-803 was given fast track status by the FDA in 2017 and at that time, Phase III trials in bladder cancer were being prepared.